opencog/atomspace/README.md

 Prerequisites
 -------------
-To build and run OpenCog, the packages listed below are required.
+To build the OpenCog AtomSpace, the packages listed below are required.
 With a few exceptions, most Linux distributions will provide these packages.
 Users of Ubuntu 14.04 "Trusty Tahr" may use the dependency installer at `/scripts/octool`.
 Users of any version of Linux may